 There’s not a whole lot going on here, but that’s the beauty of the place.
 There are a few simple warung (local restaurants) on the beach that will let you use their chairs if you order something.

-These places may not look like much, but they cook up some amazing grilled fish and they are super friendly.
+These places may not look like much, but I’ve had some of the most amazing grilled fish anywhere at Virgin Beach, and the restaurant staff are super friendly.

 This part of the island doesn’t get waves, so this isn’t the place for boogie-boarding or surfing.
 It is, however, a great spot to do a bit of snorkeling.
 You can bring your own or rent one from one of the restaurants.

 The closest town with tourist facilities to Virgin Beach is Candidasa.
 From here it’s only about a 20-minute drive.
-If you’re travelling to Virgin Beach from towns in the south or Ubud, it will take a few hours.
+If you’re traveling to Virgin Beach from towns in the south or Ubud, it’ll take a few hours.

 It’s worth it to make the trek, especially if you combine a stop here with a visit to one of the water palaces.
 Click here to get directions to this awesome Bali beach.